Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 1. Taira no Masakado (平 将門) AD 774–835

-Thanks to video games such as the Shin Megami Tensei franchise, Heian Period samurai Taira no Masakado enjoyed some degree of pop culture fame in recent years.
+Thanks to video games such as the Shin Megami Tensei franchise, Heian Period samurai Taira no Masakado enjoyed some degree of pop-culture fame in recent years.

 In these digital depictions, Masakado is usually described as a righteous Japanese rebel whose vengeful spirit haunted Japan after he was beheaded.
 The Shin Megami Tensei games also go as far as to depict Masakado as the spiritual guardian of Tokyo.
 In these games, Masakado typically represents human will unbound from religious or survivalist doctrines.

-In real-life, Masakado was a wealthy landowner who led a revolt against the imperial court.
-Though unsuccessful and subsequently beheaded, the rebel earned great respect from common folk.
+In real-life, though, Masakado was a wealthy landowner who led a revolt against the imperial court.
+Though unsuccessful and subsequently beheaded, the rebel earned great respect from the common folk.
 Respect that led to his deification as a Shinto demigod.